 - One-to-one support

-- Safeguarding information, including information on duty of care to protect any individuals effected by someone’s substance use
+- Safeguarding information, including information on duty of care to protect any individuals affected by someone else’s use of alcohol or drugs

 - Signposting carers to Bucks County Council commissioned carers services for a specialist carers assessment where appropriate

 - Enable families and carers to form and access community networks

 - Provide parenting skill interventions for service users either via groups or one to ones